Skip to Content

 Clean Your Sensors

-Sometimes a malfunctioning reverse parking sensor isn’t working properly simply because it is coated in dirt.
+Sometimes a malfunctioning reverse parking sensor isn’t working correctly simply because it is coated in dirt.
 This can affect its ability to sense anything around your vehicle.
 So, your first step, if your reverse parking sensor is not beeping or you are having another sensor issue, is to clean the sensors.

 When cleaning you may also want to pop the sensors out and wipe the back of them with a clean rag.
 This is because oil and other debris can build up behind the sensor and cause issues.